2003 National League Championship Series: Game 4

 Aramis Ramírez hit a first inning grand-slam, the first in Cubs postseason history, after Dontrelle Willis allowed three walks.
 They added to their lead in the third when Ramírez hit a single to right with two on.
 After a walk loaded the bases, Willis was relieved by Rick Helling, who allowed an RBI single to Alex Gonzalez.
 Next inning, Kenny Lofton drew a leadoff walk, moved to second on a wild pitch and scored on Moisés Alou's two-out single.
 Matt Clement pitched four shutout innings before allowing singles to Miguel Cabrera and Jeff Conine in the fifth.
 Alex Gonzalez's ground out and Todd Hollandsworth's single scored a run each.
-Ramírez hit his second home run of the game off of Nate Bump in the seventh.
-The Marlins scored their last run in the eighth when Lenny Harris drew a leadoff walk and scored on Iván Rodríguez's double off of Kyle Farnsworth.
+Ramírez hit his second home run of the game off Nate Bump in the seventh.
+The Marlins scored their last run in the eighth when Lenny Harris drew a leadoff walk and scored on Iván Rodríguez's double off Kyle Farnsworth.
 The Cubs cruised to an 8–3 victory, putting them just one victory away from their first World Series in nearly 60 years.
 This 2003 victory turned out to be the last playoff game won by the Cubs for 12 years, a span of 9 consecutive losses until finally winning the National League Wild Card Game in 2015, as well as their last win in the NLCS until 2016.